Let’s set the scene

 During the winter, people generally spend longer indoors, not eating as well and prioritising warmth over general health.
 As such, being able to rest and sleep effectively becomes more important than ever, in order to recuperate in the way our body needs to.

 Thankfully, skylight blinds – especially those manufactured with a blackout fabric material – can help promote a decent night’s rest and truly revolutionise your lifestyle.
 This is because they enable us to escape the light, allowing our brains to produce more of a hormone called melatonin – a key regulatory component of the sleep-wake cycle.

 It’s ultimately this hormone which is responsible for our brains deciding it’s time to wind down and get some rest so, in essence, the less light there is when trying to sleep, the better.

 Whether it be for a loft conversion or another area of your home, skylight blinds offer a versatile addition to any room.

 From roller blinds and bifold door blinds to roof lantern blinds and pleated duette blinds, we have it all.
-For more information about any of our domestic window blind solutions, please contact our professional team today by calling 0208 288 1081, emailing email@example.com, or visiting our showroom for a friendly chat.
+For more information about any of our domestic window blind solutions, please contact our professional team today by calling 0208 288 1081, emailing firstname.lastname@example.org, or visit our showroom for a friendly chat.